kpalang/Facebook-Groupchat-Bot/README.md

       This is needed because right now the JavaScript part is not optimised.
 For me 2 restarts a day is enough on a laptop with 4GB of RAM.

     * Now create a Task Scheduler task that will run the batfile you created in previous step.
-10. That should be it.
+9. That should be it.
 Pretty much sky should be the limit now.
 Enjoy!
+10. **I advise you to run the bot on a dedicated machine to ensure better uptime and less stress on the machine.**

 [logging]: https://i.imgur.com/LKPBmG9.png "Logging in"
-[utility]: https://i.imgur.com/afnGJP9.png "Configuring utility.bat"